electric-eloquence/feplet-vs-patternlab-php/README.md

 Fepper-NPM and Feplet are dependencies of Fepper.
 They are parts of the whole.

-The three Pattern Lab versions are independent of each other and will be tested separately as such.
+The Pattern Lab versions are independent of each other and will be tested separately as such.

 PHP will also be tested separately for versions 5.6.33 and 7.2.2, for each